 - Archaeology: RDM is included as part of induction for new postgraduate research students.

-- Biology: An RDM briefing is delivered by the Library’s Research Support Team (within an Ethics and Integrity session) for all new research students annually.
+- Biology: An RDM briefing is delivered by the Open Research team (within an Ethics and Integrity session) for all new research students annually.
 Graduate Board agreed to make the RDM 101 tutorial mandatory for research students from 2018 intake, it is advisable for current students.

 - Chemistry: Chemistry-specific RDM training is delivered by a member of staff to postgraduate research students.
 Third year research students give flash talks to assist other research students in applying RDM to Chemistry scenarios.
 Postdocs are targeted with a session on RDM during departmental induction.